Sonikak004/react-redux-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to express my sincere gratitude to [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
+Your unwavering support, feedback, and collaborative efforts have played an immense role in making this journey a resounding success.
+I am truly grateful for your contributions and for being an integral part of my achievements.
-I would like to thank <a href="https://www.microverse.org/">Microverse</a> for providing the guidelines that made this project possible.
+I would like to also send out special thanks to [Nelson Sakwa ](<https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)>) for the original Ux design that inspired this project.
+Thank you for your continued support.ble.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>